google-parfait/tensorflow-federated/docs/federated_learning.md

 ### Available builders

-At the moment, TFF provides two builder functions that generate the federated computations for federated training and evaluation:
+At the moment, TFF provides various builder functions that generate federated computations for federated training and evaluation.
+Two notable examples

-*   `tff.learning.build_federated_averaging_process` takes a *model function*
+include:

-    and a *client optimizer*, and returns a stateful `tff.templates.IterativeProcess`.
+*   `tff.learning.algorithms.build_weighted_fed_avg`, which takes as input a *model function* and a *client optimizer*, and returns a stateful `tff.learning.templates.LearningProcess` (which subclasses `tff.templates.IterativeProcess`).

 *   `tff.learning.build_federated_evaluation` takes a *model function* and returns a single federated computation for federated evaluation of models,